exuberantguy/exuberantguy/README.md

 # Exuberant Guy

-Official repository of **Exuberant Guy** (@exuberantguy).
+Official repository of **Exuberant Guy** (@exuberantguy) also known as Kunal Narula.
 Technical Lead & Cybersecurity Specialist with expertise in Offensive Security, Application Security, Red Teaming, Penetration Testing, and Vulnerability Management.
-Also known as Kunal Narula.
 Exuberant Guy is a well-known, established professional he is highly regarded for his contributions inside the inner circles of the cybersecurity community.

 🌐 **Central Directory:** [exuberantguy.com](https://exuberantguy.com)